Edwige Belmore: Biography

 Edwige Bessuand was born on February 26, 1957 in Paris, and was taken into state care after being abandoned.
 As a teenager, she lived in the Kremlin-Bicêtre.
 Her adoptive parents separated and kicked her out of the house when she was 17.

 Edwige went to live with Maud Molyneux and Paquita Paquin, on the rue Vavin in Montparnasse, where she gradually turned into a punk rocker, shaving her hair and dyeing it platinum blond when it grew back.
 She spent her nights at Le Sept with Molyneux and Paquin, at Le Bains Douches where she sometimes performed on stage or at La Main Bleue with Paquita and Eva Ionesco.

 In 1979, Edwige founded (with Claude Arto) the post-punk synth pop musical group Mathématiques modernes with which she sang and released four albums.
 She was for a time the doorman/bouncer/promoter of the club Le Palace.

-Her meeting with Paloma Picasso introduced her to the world of Andy Warhol and the jet-set.
+Edwige met and befriended Paloma Picasso, who introduced her to the world of Andy Warhol and the jet-set.
 She became friends with Yves Saint Laurent and Loulou de la Falaise.
 She went to New York for the first time at the end of 1977 and attended the Mudd Club and Studio 54.
 She returned regularly to New York over the following years, living on Ludlow Street on the Lower East Side of Manhattan, where she developed a heroin habit.

 Edwige modeled for Jean-Paul Gaultier and Thierry Mugler.
 She was photographed in 1990 by Pierre and Gilles for a work entitled Sainte Gertrude la Grande.
 "The strong temperament of our model and her boyish appearance went well with the reputation for rigor and austerity of this intellectual and mystical figure that was Gertrude the Great", explains the photographers.
 During her career, she was photographed several times by Pierre and Gilles, both for the press and for advertising.
 Long before, she was also the subject of photographs by Helmut Newton for a rarely published photo, Maripol a few years later, and Jean-Baptiste Mondino.

-In 1987, she went to an ashram in India for several years to learn and teach yoga.
+In 1987, Edwige went to an ashram in India for several years to learn and teach yoga.
 From there she moved to Miami, where she lived at the Vagabond Hotel.

 In 2012, Edwige appeared in a documentary by Jérôme de Missolz, Des jeunes gens mödernes.
 In the film, a group of young artists, fascinated by the punk style, meet a music critic from the period.

 At the estimated age of 58, Edwige died of untreated chronic hepatitis on September 22, 2015 at a hospital in Florida.